Multipliers and operator space structure of weak product spaces: Proof of the main result

 Therefore, we may assume that $\theta = \sum_{n=1}^N \varphi_n \psi_n$ for some $N \in \bN$.
 In particular, $\theta\in \Mult(\cH)$.
 We will show that, equivalently, the adjoint map $M_\theta^\dagger: \HAN(\cH) \to \HAN(\cH)$ is completely contractive.
 To this end, we apply part (a) of Lemma \ref{lem:mult_adjoint} to conclude that

 for every $b \in \Han(\cH)$.
-This formula implies that $M_\theta^\dagger$ is completely contractive once we know that the row and the column are contractive, which in turn follows from the assumption $(\varphi_n),(\psi_n) \in M^C_1(\cH)$ (cf.\ the remarks about the conjugate Hilbert space in Subsection \ref{ss:Hankel}). \end{proof}
+This formula implies that $M_\theta^\dagger$ is completely contractive once we know that the row and the column are contractive, which in turn follows from the assumption $(\varphi_n),(\psi_n) \in M^C_1(\cH)$ (see also the remarks about the conjugate Hilbert space in Subsection \ref{ss:Hankel}). \end{proof}